vjoel/tupelo/README.md

-tupelo
+Tupelo
 ==

 A tuplespace that is fast, scalable, and language agnostic.
-It is designed for distribution of both computation and storage, in a unified language that has both transactional and tuple-operation (read/write/take) semantics.
+It is designed for distribution of both computation and storage (disk and memory), in a unified language that has both transactional and tuple-operation (read/write/take) semantics.

 This is the reference implementation in ruby.
 It should be able to communicate with implementations in other languages.